CALL

 Students interested should call or write

-for more detailed information and the complete enrollment
+for more detailed information and the complete enrollment application.

 A signed copy of the student enrollment